Spironolactone hyperkalemia symptoms

 Patients with certain medical conditions may be at increased risk of developing hyperkalemia while taking Spironolactone.
 These conditions include:

-See also Spironolactone therapeutic effect
+See also Spironolactone primary hyperaldosteronism

 Chronic Kidney Disease